thanksmister/androidthings-mqtt-alarm-panel/README.md

 To use the application with Home Assistant, you need to use the [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component and have the MQTT service setup and configured.
 In the alarm control panel application you enter your MQTT broker address, port number, and credentials if necessary.
 If you are using an automation system other than Home Assistant, you will need to use the same publish states and commands in your setup.

-# Default Command and Publish States
+# Supported Command and Publish States

 - Command topic:  home/alarm/set
 - Command payloads: ARM_HOME, ARM_AWAY, DISARM